This post may contain affiliate links. See my disclosure policy to learn more.

 3. Talk to Your Vendors about Postponing and Your Options

 - If you’re considering postponing or scaling down, definitely check with your vendors.
 You’ll want to take a look at your current contracts, while also checking with them to see if they’re making any exceptions.
-Some contracts (including ours), will allow changes to your original package.
-However, a date change would often result in forfeiting the deposit.
+If you signed the original contract before COVID-19 came in like a wrecking ball in March, you’ll want to see if your vendors are adding any pandemic related provisions.
+Before the coronavirus pandemic was a thing, a date change in the event industry would often result in forfeiting the deposit.
 But try not to panic just yet!
-This Coronavirus (COVID-19) scenario isn’t really anything we’ve ever seen before.
-Check with your vendors to see if they’re making any exceptions to their policies due to the recent events.
+If postponing due to the Coronavirus (COVID-19), most vendors are allowing this at no or minimal penalty.
+Check with your vendors to see if they’re making any exceptions to their policies due to the pandemic.
 In my area, I’m hearing that a lot of vendors are trying to help their clients figure out a date change, while encouraging their clients not to completely cancel.
-Be prepared that if you do decide to completely cancel your event, you may forfeit the deposit or be bound by other contractural obligations.
+Be prepared that if you do decide to completely cancel your event, you may forfeit the deposit, be billed for the time and materials spent, or be bound by other contractural obligations.

-- If your wedding falls after the 15-day time period of recommended quarantine (10 people or less), which would be after March 30th, you might still consider scaling your event size way down (please also double check HERE to see if regulations have changed).
-With this scenario rapidly changing, we’re not quite sure what later Spring and Summer weddings will look like.
-However, we should still keep in mind that the CDC has recommended smaller events (50 or less) through May 10th.
-We’re of course hopeful that things will look a lot more stable by summer, but it seems very likely that the Coronavirus (COVID-19) will still be at least a minor factor to consider.
-Depending on where you are in the planning process, it may make sense for you to scale down the guest list and cut out international and cross-country guests.
+- Before COVID-19, a common wedding guests count we used to see was 150-200 people.
+However, you might still consider scaling your event size way down (please also double check HERE to see if regulations have changed, as well as your state and local governments).
+We’re of course hopeful that things will look a lot more stable by 2021, but it seems very likely that the Coronavirus (COVID-19) will still be at least a minor factor to consider.
+Depending on where you are in the planning process, it would definitely make sense for you to scale down the guest list and cut out international and cross-country guests.

 Take Extreme Measures to Prevent Coronavirus (COVID-19) Spread!

 - If you choose to move forward with any size wedding in 2020, explore every opportunity to prevent the spread of germs.
-Check the CDC websites for the most up-to-date information and tips on how to prevent disease spread.
+Check the CDC websites for the most up-to-date information and tips on how to prevent disease spread, and check HERE to see details on larger gathering and events.
 Also check with your venue to ensure hot water and soap be available in restrooms and kitchens.
 Check with them to see if additional hand sanitizing stations could be added throughout the venue.
+Request that your guests wear masks any time they’re indoors and in any scenario where social distancing isn’t possible outdoors.
+Explore options for your guests to be distanced more than normal in the ceremony and reception seating (you can still allow family units to sit close to one another).
+Ask your venue and/or your planner for ideas on how to communicate to guests what is expected (ie. masks, flow of traffic, etc).
+Your venue and your caterer might have ideas on how to keep guests from getting congested in one area or another.
 Offer plenty of tissues for your guests during the ceremony, and I would definitely recommend contacting your caterer to see if they have any additional suggestions.
 They may have ideas for modifying the menu to avoid all finger foods.
 They may also suggest that food not be served buffet-style, since that would involve your guests all touching utensils.

 What If You’ve Already Sent Out Invitations?

 - Considering traditional wedding etiquette, it would be a complete faux pas to redact an invitation for any reason other than a cancelation or deferment.
-However, as mentioned before, we’re in a very different time, facing a global pandemic that we’ve never seen before.
+However, as mentioned before, we’re in a very different time, facing a global pandemic.
 If you decide to postpone, be sure to communicate all the details to your guests.
 If you choose to scale down your guest list after invitations have been sent out, the process is a little more touchy.
-I would recommend a heart-felt email to each wedding guest, letting them know that your top priority is protecting the health and wellbeing of your loved ones and community, and that you have made the difficult decision to abort your original plan for a full scale wedding, and to opt for a more intimate gathering of just close family and a few friends.
-Of course a letter or a card with this message in it would be more formal, but we need to take into consideration that this could present an opportunity for virus spread.
+I would recommend a heart-felt note to each wedding guest, letting them know that your top priority is protecting the health and wellbeing of your loved ones and community, and that you have made the difficult decision to abort your original plan for a full scale wedding, and to opt for a more intimate gathering of just close family and a few friends.

-If you’re planning a wedding for the fall of 2020, or sometime in 2021, it seems that there is every reason to hope and believe that we will have seen the worst of this virus, and that life will be going back to semi-normal.
+If you’re planning a wedding around COVID-19 for sometime in 2021, it seems that there is every reason to hope and believe that we will have seen the worst of this virus, and that numbers will be coming down significantly.
 However, it would be wise to ask your vendors how they would handle the situation if this pandemic remains prevalent.
+Be sure to carefully read all contracts before signing, to make sure you feel that a vendor’s pandemic-related postponement or cancellation policies are reasonable.

 Invited to a wedding?
 How to handle the Coronavirus (COVID-19) as a wedding guest?

 If you have been invited to a wedding that’s coming up and you don’t know how to RSVP, my first recommendation is to use extreme wisdom and caution.
 You have to make the right decision for you, to protect your health and those around you.
-If you’re older, have a weakened immune system, or are the caretaker of someone who does, it is highly recommended that you self-quarantine at this time.
+If you’re older, have a weakened immune system, or are the caretaker of someone who does, it is highly recommended that you self-quarantine and/or wear a mask any time in public.
 If you’ve already RSVP’d yes, you do NOT need to feel obligated to follow through with that commitment.
-Contact the bride or her parents as soon as possible to let them know why you won’t be attending.
+Contact the bride or her parents as soon as possible to let them know if you’ve decided you don’t feel comfortable attending.

-If you do plan on attending a Spring/Summer wedding, please be vigilant in following all CDC recommended practices.
-In short, wash your hands often, avoid touching your face, use hand sanitizer if hand-washing isn’t an option, avoid close contact and touching, cover coughs and sneezes, and stay home if you’re sick!
+If you do plan on attending an upcoming wedding, please be vigilant in following all CDC recommended practices.
+In short, wash your hands often, avoid touching your face, use hand sanitizer if hand-washing isn’t an option, wear a mask when in public, avoid close contact and touching, cover coughs and sneezes, and stay home if you’re feeling sick!

 If a wedding you planned on attending gets canceled or postponed last minute, or if your invitation gets redacted, please be understanding and compassionate.
 In this uncertain time, we have to lay down our judgmental tendencies and understand that each and every one of us is just trying to navigate and make the right decisions.
 Please understand how devastating it might be for the couple to make the difficult decision to cancel or postpone.
 Consider sending them a gift from their registry anyway, taking into consideration that they’re still starting their lives off together, even if they didn’t follow through with the traditional wedding day as expected.